West Coast Main Line route modernisation: Passenger benefits

-Issues – future work still needed
+Future improvements

 During modernisation, much of the signalling was renewed and concentrated in Rugby.
-However, money ran out and so the south end of the line still uses Wembley which controls assets that fail frequently.
-This point of failure will need to be addressed in the future.
+However, money ran out and so the south end of the line still uses the Wembley Main Line Signalling Centre, which controls assets that fail frequently; this point of failure will need to be addressed in the future.
 Other upgrades are continuing.

-2020 onwards ongoing improvements
+Ongoing improvements

-Carstairs has long being considered a bottleneck on the WCML and improvements including signalling, track renewal and other work finished in October 2022.
-Further work continued in 2023 and included work on the drains and embankments.
-The work also included substantial realigning of tracks and platforms to give line speed increases and needed a 12-week closure but was completed on time.
+has long being considered a bottleneck on the WCML and improvements including signalling, track renewal and other work finished in October 2022.
+Further work continued in 2023, including on the drains and embankments; it also included substantial realignment of tracks and platforms to facilitate line speed increases for which a 12-week closure was needed.